 Queen Victoria Markets is great for food but other than that it's pretty much the same as Paddy's in Sydney's Chinatown.
 Lots of rows of the same sort of thing.

 Camberwell and Rose St are much closer to Paddington than QVM.
-More unique stalls with plenty of quirky and cool things scattered about. about 9 years ago
+More unique stalls with plenty of quirky and cool things scattered about. over 9 years ago